maddenc33/PyBer_Analysis/README.md

 Executing the cell creates a scatter plot 'Fig1.png' and saves it in the 'analysis' folder.
 Here is the final product:

 ![Combined Scatter Plot](https://github.com/maddenc33/PyBer_Analysis/blob/main/analysis/Fig1.png?raw=true)

-The scatter plot successfully merged all three city type scatter plots onto the same graph.

 ---